 These just will not do any good to our engagement rings, being a challenge to clean off too.
 Something to be avoided altogether.

-In similar fashion, baking and wearing an engagement ring just do not go together.
+In a similar fashion, baking and wearing an engagement ring just do not go together.

-Fat, flour, engagement ring and kneading just does not work!
+Fat, flour, engagement ring, and kneading just do not work!

 In The Shower